Recover Your Soul

-"Recover Your Soul" is a song by English musician Elton John, written by John and Bernie Taupin.
-It was released in 1998 as the second single of his twenty-fifth studio album The Big Picture.
+"Recover Your Soul" is a song by British musician Elton John and lyricist Bernie Taupin, performed by John.
+It was released in April 1998 by Mercury and Rocket as the second single from John's twenty-fifth studio album The Big Picture (1997).

 The song passed a little bit in the shadow of a huge-success single "Something About the Way You Look Tonight" / "Candle in the Wind 1997".
 John played this song a couple of times in between 1998 and 1999.

-Music video

-The music video was directed by Marcus Nispel and shot at the Loew's Jersey Theatre in Jersey City with actor/comedian Victor Varnado as the role of the gramophone angel.